Quick Answer

 - Reimbursement model: You pay for care out of pocket and submit claims for reimbursement.
 Unlike healthcare FSAs, the full annual amount is not available on day one — only the amount contributed so far.

 - Include summer camp.
 Day camp costs are eligible.
-If your kids attend summer camp while you work, include these costs in your estimate.
+If your kids attend summer camp while you work, include these costs in your annual estimate.

 - Track every expense.
 Keep receipts, invoices, and statements from your care provider.
 You'll need them for claims and for your tax return.